yeyuanch/yeyuanch.github.io/_pages/life.md

 ## Food

-- Everything local in China, especially food in Shandong, Hunan (spicy) and Shanghai.
+- Most things local in China, especially food in Shandong, Hunan (spicy) and Shanghai.

-- Everything non-Chinese in the US, especially burgers and Indian food.
+- Most things non-Chinese in the US, especially burgers and Indian food.

-- Fried chicken in KFC, which is the most consistent and delicious thing in China and in the US.
+- Fried chicken in KFC, which is the most consistent flavor in China and in the US.

+## Puzzle Games

+- IMO / ICPC (?)

+- Baba is you

+- Patrick's Parabox

+- 14 Minesweeper Variants

+- A=B

 ## Rhythm Games